 Give the Gift of Hope.

-These are the MEANS initiatives to help children heal and recover from the trauma caused Typhoon Haiyan.
+These are the MEANS initiatives to help children heal and recover from the trauma caused by natural disasters like Typhoon Haiyan.
 Our initiatives will empower our local ministry partners in the Philippines to enable them demonstrate Jesus’ compassion for the children

 Small Amount.
 Big Impact.
 Great Rewards.